Gaussian Universal Likelihood Ratio Testing: Comparison of universal LRT sets

 As $n\|\theta^*\|^2 \to \infty$ for fixed $\alpha$, the power of the tests approaches 1.
 Importantly, this shows that although the universal methods are conservative, they will all have high power for sufficiently large $n$ or for $\|\theta^*\|$ sufficiently far from $0$.
 As $\alpha \to 0$, the power approaches 0.

 Figure~\ref{fig:power_vs_norm_2} plots the power of the LRTs against $\|\theta^*\|^2$.
-(Each vector $\theta^*$ has the form $c \vec{1}.$) This figure uses the standard normal CDF approximation to the non-central $\chi^2$ CDF to plot the classical and subsampling LRT power.
+Each vector $\theta^*$ has the form $c \vec{1}.$ To plot the classical and subsampling LRT power, this figure uses the standard normal cumulative distribution function approximation to the non-central $\chi^2$ cumulative distribution function.
 We use simulations to approximate the power of the split and cross-fit LRTs.
 For a given value of $\theta^*$, we simulate $n=1000$ observations $Y_1, \ldots, Y_n \sim N(\theta^*, I_d)$.
 We construct split LRT and cross-fit LRT confidence sets from this sample.
 Then we test whether $\theta = 0$ is in each confidence set.
 We repeat this procedure 5000 times at each $\theta^*$, and each procedure's estimated power at $\theta^*$ is the proportion of times that $0 \notin C_n(\alpha)$.

 As we would expect, the power is higher when $\theta^*$ is farther from $0$.
 In addition, the classical LRT has the highest power, followed in order by the subsampling LRT, the cross-fit LRT, and the split LRT.
-Interestingly, at $d=1$ the subsampling and cross-fit LRT have nearly identical (approximate) power.
+Interestingly, at $d=1$ the subsampling and cross-fit LRT have nearly identical approximate power.
 As $d$ increases, the difference between the subsampling and cross-fit LRT power increases.